How to Judge a Turf Company’s Drainage Solutions

 Key Takeaways

-• Focus on the foundation first: A long-lasting turf lawn depends on a properly prepared base.
+- Focus on the foundation first: A long-lasting turf lawn depends on a properly prepared base.
 The system’s success relies just as much on the groundwork as it does on the quality of the turf itself, ensuring stability and proper drainage for years to come.

-• Select the right system for the job: Not all turf is the same.
+- Select the right system for the job: Not all turf is the same.
 To get the best results, choose a product line specifically engineered for your project’s challenges, whether it’s high heat, heavy pet use, or poolside drainage.

-• Calculate the true cost of ownership: The initial price is only part of the story.
+- Calculate the true cost of ownership: The initial price is only part of the story.
 A quality turf system is an investment that pays for itself by eliminating long-term costs like watering, mowing, and fertilizing, saving you significant money and time over its lifespan.

-What is a Synthetic Grass System?
+What Goes Into a Synthetic Grass System?

 At its core, a synthetic grass system is much more than just a green carpet for your yard.
 Think of it as a complete landscaping solution, engineered with multiple layers that work together to create a durable, beautiful, and low-maintenance surface.
 The system starts with a properly prepared base for drainage and stability.
 Next comes the turf itself, which consists of synthetic fibers tufted into a strong backing.
 Finally, infill, a granular material, is spread between the fibers to help them stand upright, add stability, and provide cushioning.